George Fernandes: Tehelka scandal

 Fernandes' name figured prominently in Operation West End, a sting operation in which journalist Mathew Samuel, armed with hidden cameras, from a controversial investigative journal, Tehelka, posing as representatives of a fictitious arms company, appeared to bribe the Bharatiya Janata Party President, Bangaru Laxman, a senior officer in the Indian Army and Jaya Jaitly, the General Secretary of the Samata Party and Fernandes' companion.

-The scandal caused uproar all over India and Fernandes was forced to resign from his post as a Defence Minister.
+The scandal caused uproar all over India and Fernandes was forced to resign from his post as Defence Minister.
 He was subsequently cleared by the one man commission headed by retired Justice Phukan.
 The Phukan Committee Report was rejected by the United Progressive Alliance (UPA) Government headed by the Congress Party and a new committee headed by Justice K Venkataswami was appointed.
 The Committee investigated the case in detail, but Justice Venkataswami resigned before submitting the report in the case.

 Barak Missile scandal

 On 10 October 2006, the Central Bureau of Investigation (CBI) registered a First information report (FIR) against Fernandes, his associate Jaya Jaitly, and former navy chief Admiral Sushil Kumar for alleged irregularities in purchasing the ₹7 billion Barak 1 system from Israel in 2000.
-Fernandes, however, said that the scientific adviser to the Defence Minister in National Democratic Alliance (NDA) Government (1998–2004), who later became the President of India, A. P. J. Abdul Kalam, had cleared the missile deal.
+Fernandes, however, said that the scientific adviser to the Defence Minister in National Democratic Alliance (NDA) Government (1998–2004), who later became the president of India, A. P. J. Abdul Kalam, had cleared the missile deal.